AckeeDevOps/ackeelastic/README.md

 ## Prerequisities

 You will need:
-* A cluster with 1GB * number of containers you want to run of free memory on your cluster
+* A cluster with 1GB * number of containers you want to run of free memory on your cluster (tested with no big load with 2048M)
 * A bucket + credentials for storing snapshots (see "Creating a bucket"@https://www.elastic.co/guide/en/elasticsearch/plugins/master/repository-gcs-usage.html)

 ## Before you start